Synopsys: SpringSoft

 SpringSoft is a software company that developed VLSI design and debugging software.
 The company was founded with a grant from the Taiwanese National Science Council in February 1996.

 In 1997, SpringSoft established Novas Software in Silicon Valley to market Springsoft's VLSI Debugging software.
 SpringSoft created a custom layout tool called Laker and a US-based company called Silicon Canvas.
 In May 2008, SpringSoft purchased Novas Software Silicon Canvas and combined them to form the wholly owned subsidiary SpringSoft USA.
 SpringSoft employed over 400 people with office locations across the world.

 Synopsys announced its acquisition of SpringSoft in 2012.

 Synplicity

 Synplicity Inc. was a supplier of software for the design of programmable logic devices (FPGAs, PLDs, and CPLDs) used for communications, military/aerospace, consumer, semiconductor, computer and other electronic systems.
 Synplicity's tools provided logic synthesis, physical synthesis, and verification functions for FPGA, FPGA-based ASIC prototyping, and DSP designers.
 Synplicity was listed on Nasdaq until it was acquired by Synopsys for $227 million in a transaction finalized on May 15, 2008.

 ARC International

 ARC International PLC was the designer of ARC (Argonaut RISC Core) embedded processors, which were widely used in SoC devices for IoT, storage, digital home, mobile, and automotive applications.
 Virage Logic, which acquired ARC International in 2009, was sold to Synopsys in 2010.

+In January 2026, it was announced that Synopsys was selling its processor IP product lines, including the ARC and ARC-V CPU IP, to GlobalFoundries.

+MOSAID Semiconductor IP

+Synopsys announced the acquisition of MOSAID's Semiconductor IP business for $15M in July 2007.
+Assets included double-data-rate (DDR) memory controllers and PHY semiconductor IP products.